QuangTran2706/Data-Science-Portfolio/Dog Breed Identification- CNN/README.md

 [image2]: ./images/vgg16_model.png "VGG-16 Model Keras Layers"
 [image3]: ./images/vgg16_model_draw.png "VGG16 Model Figure"

-# Convolutional Neural Network - Dog Breed Idenfication
+# Convolutional Neural Network - Dog Breed Identification
 ## Project Overview

 In this project, I built a deep learning pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, it will identify the resembling dog breed.